ahmedSamir01/Expense/README.md

 # Expense App

-Wep application to calculate the epenses.
+Wep application to calculate the expenses.

 ## Used technologies: